Crare/crare.github.io/_posts/2023-07-02-telegrambot.md

 Project Date: ~2017-2020

+<a href="https://github.com/Crare/telegrambot">Source Code</a>

 While I was working at SuperApp at Lahti, Finland in 2017-2018.
 I traveled via train from Helsinki to there.
 I had spare time sometimes available on the train ride and other freetime when I started working on this chatbot.

 It's a chatbot that was running on one of my <a href="https://www.raspberrypi.com/">Raspberry Pi's</a>.
 You could send a message with <a href="https://core.telegram.org/api">Telegram-app</a> from smartphone and it responded back with messages.
 It was very useful to see train timetable and where they left in a whim and easily.
 Then I added a lot of other features to it too.
-We used to have version of this running at work so everyone could use it. <a href="https://github.com/Crare/telegrambot">Now it is publicly available if anyone wants to fork it and make it their own.</a>
+We used to have version of this running at work so everyone could use it.

 I learned a lot about API's and cronjobs and Linux while working on it.